eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 are different parties.
 If so, the Authentic Source contains the authoritative information about whether an attribute value must be changed, and an attestation revoked or reissued.
-It must be the responsibility of attestation Providers to regularly query the authentic source for changes and reissue or revoke the relevant attestations accordingly.
+It must be the responsibility of attestation Providers to regularly query the Authentic Source for changes and reissue or revoke the relevant attestations accordingly.

 However, third parties that want to invalidate an attestation SHALL use